GoogleCloudPlatform/cloud-bigtable-examples/spark/wordcount/README.md

 ## Build the jar

-The Spark job is assembled into a fat jar with all its dependencies.
-To build, run
+The Spark job is assembled into a fat jar with all of its dependencies.
+To build, run:

     mvn assembly:assembly